AnalogJ/thesparktree-blog/_posts/2017-11-13-you-dont-know-jenkins-part-3.md

 Having said that, Pipeline scripts are only one half of the solution.

-**Part 4 - Advanced Techniques - Pipeline Testing, Shared Libraries** *(Coming soon)*
+**Part X - Advanced Techniques - Pipeline Testing, Shared Libraries** *(Coming soon)*

-In Part 4 we'll talk about how you can actually start testing your Pipeline scripts.
+In a future post we'll talk about how you can actually start testing your Pipeline scripts.
 As you start writing more orchestration code you'll find that, unlike application code, orchestration code is incredibly difficult to write and test effectively.

 In addition, any discussion about Pipelines wouldn't be complete without mentioning Shared Libraries.
-I've touched on them a couple times in this guide, but in Part 4, I'll be writing a complex & testable Shared Library, step by step so you can follow along.
+I've touched on them a couple times in this guide, but in a future post, I'll be writing a complex & testable Shared Library, step by step so you can follow along.

 ### Additional References
 - https://jenkins.io/solutions/pipeline/